Grizzlies 2020-21 Coaching Staff

 College - Wright State

-Vitaly Potapenko begins his second season with the Memphis Grizzlies as an assistant coach and his first on the sidelines with head coach Taylor Jenkins.
+Vitaly Potapenko enters his third season with the Memphis Grizzlies as an assistant coach and his second with head coach Taylor Jenkins.

 Before joining the Grizzlies prior to the 2018-19 season, Potapenko served five seasons (2013-18) as the assistant director of player development for the Cleveland Cavaliers.
 Prior to his time in Cleveland, Potapenko spent one season (2012-13) as an assistant coach with the NBA G League’s Santa Cruz Warriors, helping guide the team to its first G League Finals appearance.
 He also was as an assistant coach for the Dakota Wizards during the 2011-12 season before the franchise relocated to Santa Cruz.